Learn how mediation can resolve conflict in the workplace

 - “any concerted stoppage of work” (Trade Union and Labour Relations (Consolidation) Act 1992), and

 For there to be an authorised or official strike the union must organise a legal ballot.
-Employers must be given at least two weeks’ notice of the ballot, and be informed of the result as soon as possible.
+Employers must be:

 The law concerning balloting has recently changed and is complex.
 The Code of Practice: Industrial action ballots and notice to employers has been updated accordingly.